 People who pay their accounts on time and who have a healthy relationship with debt have stronger credit scores.
 People with stronger credit scores get better loan offers and cheaper interest rates.
 A good credit score will definitely help you build a better financial future.

 Your credit score can also drop if you do any of the following things:

 People without an SSN may struggle to build credit.
 But some companies offer credit cards to people who only have an ITIN.
 If you’re struggling to get credit without an SSN, you can also get a secured credit card to build credit.

 So how do you get a credit score without SSN?
 You can get a credit score if you have provided your lenders with sufficient personal information and if they report it to credit bureaus.
 You can apply at Experian, Equifax, and TransUnion for your credit score.
 Some of them may even grant you a free annual credit report.

 Please note though that not having an SSN will affect the way your credit is reported to credit bureaus.
 They may not have all of your financial history reported.
 But having a credit score of any kind is a start.

 Go online on the credit bureaus’ websites and check your credit score without SSN.
 Enter your personal information and provide your ITIN as another way to distinguish yourself.
 Pull your report and also verify the validity of the information.
 You can ask the credit bureaus to change incorrect information about your financial history.
 Be patient though, because it might take a while to correct errors on your record.

-As an international student, there are ways to build credit score without SSN.
-Making use of lenders like Stilt, LendingClub and SoFi, who provides loans to individuals, can help you to improve your credit score without an SSN.
+As an international student, there are ways to build a credit score without SSN.
+Making use of lenders like Stilt, LendingClub, and SoFi, who provides loans to individuals, can help you to improve your credit score without an SSN.
 This enables you to get the necessary credit you need for emergencies, your future or a big life decision like buying a house!